nbagaev/panorama_things/README.md

   `playBGSound(scene.data.id);`

-4. Copy sound files into panorama folder
+4. Copy sound files into panorama folder and

-name the sound files exact like panorama ID from `data.js` like `0-bedroom`, `1-livingroom`
+name these exact like panorama ID from `data.js` like `0-bedroom`, `1-livingroom`